3. Personal Information We Collect

 - We use Usage Information so that we can improve the Site, optimize its performance, and learn which parts are most popular to Visitors.

-Anonymous and Aggregated Information Use.
-Guidebook may use Personal Information and other information about you to create anonymized and aggregated information, such as de-identified demographic information, de-identified location information, information about the computer or device from which you access Guidebook’s Services, or other analyses we create.
-Anonymized and aggregated information is used for a variety of functions, including the measurement of visitors’ interest in and use of various portions or features of the Services.
-Anonymized or aggregated information is not Personal Information, and Guidebook may use such information in a number of ways, including research, internal analysis, analytics, and any other legally permissible purposes.
-We may share this information within Guidebook and with Third Parties for our or their purposes in an anonymized or aggregated form that is designed to prevent anyone from identifying you.
+De-Identified and Aggregated Information Use.
+Guidebook may use Personal Information and other information about you to create de-identified and/or aggregated information, such as de-identified demographic information, de-identified location information, information about the device from which you access the Services, or other analyses we create.
+De-identified and/or aggregated information is used for a variety of functions, including the measurement of visitors’ interest in and use of various portions or features of the Services.
+De-identified and/or aggregated information is not Personal Information, and Guidebook may use and share such information in a number of ways, including research, internal analysis, analytics, and any other legally permissible purposes.

 - Advertising or Targeting Related.
 We may use first-party or third-party cookies and web beacons to deliver content, including ads relevant to your interests, on our sites or on third party sites.
 This includes using technologies to understand the usefulness to you of the advertisements and content that has been delivered to you, such as whether you have clicked on an advertisement.